mightymiklas/Project_Two_Team_Hodl/README.md

 ## Data Sourced

-This Bitcoin data is from the timeframe "yyyy-mm-dd" - "yyyy-mm-dd" and can be generated from [insert url here] <URL>.
+This Bitcoin data is from the timeframe "2014-11-28" - "2022-03-22" and can be generated from [insert url here] <URL>.

 ---